coq/coq/CONTRIBUTING.md

 particular, make sure you split bug fixes into separate PRs when this is possible.
 More generally, smaller-sized PRs, or PRs changing less components, are more likely to be reviewed and merged promptly.

+#### Seeking early feedback on work-in-progress ####

+You should always feel free to open your PR before the documentation, changelog entry and tests are ready.
+That's the purpose of the checkboxes in the PR template which you can leave unticked.
+This can be a way of getting reviewers' approval before spending time on writing the documentation (but you should still do it before your PR can be merged).

+If even the implementation is not ready but you are still looking for early feedback on your code changes, please use the [draft PR](#draft-pull-requests) mechanism.

+If you are looking for feedback on the design of your change, rather than on its implementation, then please refrain from opening a PR.
+You may open an issue to start a discussion, or create a [Coq Enhancement Proposal][CEP] if you have a clear enough view of the design to write a document about it.

 ### Taking feedback into account ###